FirebaseExtended/flutterfire_desktop/README.md

   firebase_core_desktop: ^0.1.1-dev.0
 ```

-*Note: the plugin will override macOS implmenetation as it's currently being used for development purposes.*
+*Note: the plugin will override macOS implementation as it's currently being used for development purposes.*

 ## Contributing